How to buy dollars

 Through this tool, you can check the best available rates in your local area for collection, or the best rates for delivery.

 Always aim to avoid buying your currency at the airport as you're then a captive audience so rates are usually hideous.
 If you've left it late, at least see if you can order ahead for pickup at the airport, as rates are typically much better than simply walking up to a bureau.

 Leftover currency?
 How to sell your dollars

-If you've currency to sell, use our Buyback Page for a (limited) comparison of rates on offer.
+Use our Buyback Page for a (limited) comparison of rates on offer.